MagicStack/MagicPython/README.md

 # MagicPython

-This is a package with preferences and syntax highlighter for cutting edge Python 3 (although Python 2 is well supported too).
+This is a package with preferences and syntax highlighter for cutting edge Python 3, although Python 2 is well supported, too.
 The syntax is compatible with [Sublime Text](http://www.sublimetext.com) and [Atom](http://atom.io).
 It is meant to be a drop-in replacement for the default Python package.

+MagicPython correctly highlights all Python 3.5 syntax features, including type annotations, string formatting and regular expressions.
+It is built from scratch for robustness with an extensive test suite.

 ![](https://magicstack.github.io/MagicPython/example.png)